AF&PA on the Issues

 Carbon Neutrality of Biomass Energy

-Paper and wood products manufacturers use biomass residuals from sustainable forestry
+Paper and wood products mills use biomass residuals from their manufacturing operations to

-operations to produce energy, providing significant carbon reducing benefits to the environment.
+produce energy, providing significant carbon reducing benefits to the environment.
+AF&PA urges

-AF&PA urges policymakers to continue to recognize our industry’s unique use of biomass as
+policymakers to continue to recognize our industry’s unique use of biomass as carbon neutral.

 As forests grow, trees remove CO2 from the atmosphere and convert it into organic carbon.
 Trees